jhvanderschee/hugocodex/content/en/posts/adding-analytics-to-your-hugo-website.md

 ### An all-in-one service provider

 The third option is an all-in-one service provider, that includes analytics.
 This option will most likely cost you money.
 There are several all-in-one service providers, like [Netlify](https://www.netlify.com/) and [CloudCannon](https://cloudcannon.com/).
 Netlify costs 9 dollar per website per month (just for the analytics).
-CloudCannon has (very limited) integrated usage statistics, but starts at 45 dollar per month.
+CloudCannon has (very limited) integrated usage statistics and starts at 45 dollar per month.

 Note that I run a LOT of Hugo websites.
 I have set up my own all-in-one service JUST for Hugo websites.
 It is a fixed-fee one-stop-shop that includes analytics.
 It shows you traffic and hits per month and per day.
 More info?
 Check out [cms.usecue.com](https://cms.usecue.com/)!